-Before you leave
+Before you leave!

 Declaration of Living Will – Most of us operate under the premise that a will is not drawn up until you are older or have children.
-In fact, there are many who still do not have wills.
-If your child is incapacitated or has an end-stage terminal condition, as a legal adult, you should want them to make their desires known and be able to direct that process while they are of sound mind and body.
-The mere mention of a will to an eighteen-year-old may seem ridiculous but by having an open and honest discussion, you are taking their wishes into consideration.
-Perhaps they may not want a feeding tube or other artificially provided method for nourishment and fluids.
-They may or may not want to donate their organs.
-You may have had this discussion when they went for their driver’s license as that is an item listed on the
+There are actually many among us who still do not have wills.
+But if your child, now a legal adult, is incapacitated or has an end-stage terminal condition, you should want them to make their desires known before the need arises.
+Being able to direct that process while they are of sound mind and body eases the pain that inevitably accompanies that circumstance.

-Pass on these great tips, tell your friends and like us on Facebook and Instagram.
-Sign up for other great tips at www.haveuheard.com.
+Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
+Find out more about how to use HaveUHeard as a great resource.
+Sign up for other great tips at haveuheard.com.